JonathanCMitchell/Rds/README.md

 # Sprint: Solo Hackathon
 ___

-### Sprint Overview: A Monday through Tuesday evening event to hack on something cool and possibly bring it forward into the short project .
+### Sprint Overview: A Monday through Tuesday evening event to hack on something cool and possibly bring it forward into the short project.

 ### Preread: